haveyoumetmiz/TradeABook/README.md

 4. **Secure Transactions:**
    - Use Razorpay for reliable and fast payment processing.
 5. **Chat Support:**
-   - Get assistance anytime with the platform’s chatbot.
+   - Get assistance anytime with the platform’s Drift chatbot.

 ---